 Undesirable alterations in lipids have been observed in patients treated with atypical antipsychotics.

-Table 5: Changes in Blood Lipid Parameters From
+Patients with Potential Clinically Relevant Changes in Blood Lipid Parameters

 Weight gain has been observed with atypical antipsychotic use.
 Clinical monitoring of weight is recommended.

-Table 6 shows the percentage of adult patients with weight gain ≥ 7% of body weight in the 13 pooled placebo-controlled monotherapy trials.
+Table 6 shows the percentage of adult patients with weight gain ≥ 7% of body weight in a short-term, placebo-controlled trial with ABILIFY MAINTENA.

-In the stabilization phase, the incidence of significant orthostatic change in blood pressure (defined as a decrease in systolic blood pressure ≥ 20 mmHg accompanied by an increase in heart rate ≥ 25 when comparing standing to supine values) was 0.2% (1/575).
+In the short-term placebo-controlled trial, there were no patients in either treatment group with a significant orthostatic change in blood pressure (defined as a decrease in systolic blood pressure ≥ 20 mmHg accompanied by an increase in heart rate ≥ 25 when comparing standing to supine values).
+During the stabilization phase of the randomized-withdrawal (maintenance) study, the incidence of significant orthostatic change in blood pressure was 0.2% (1/575).

-In clinical trials and post-marketing experience, leukopenia and neutropenia have been reported temporally related to antipsychotic agents, including oral aripiprazole.
-Agranulocytosis has also been reported.
+In clinical trials and post-marketing experience, leukopenia and neutropenia have been reported temporally related to antipsychotic agents, including ABILIFY MAINTENA.
+Agranulocytosis has also been reported [see ADVERSE REACTIONS].

-Possible risk factors for leukopenia/neutropenia include pre-existing low white blood cell count (WBC) and history of drug-induced leukopenia/neutropenia.
-In patients with a history of a clinically significant low WBC or drug-induced leukopenia/neutropenia perform a complete blood count (CBC) frequently during the first few months of therapy.
+Possible risk factors for leukopenia/neutropenia include pre-existing low white blood cell count (WBC)/absolute neutrophil count (ANC) and a history of drug-induced leukopenia/neutropenia.
+In patients with a history of a clinically significant low WBC/ANC or drug-induced leukopenia/neutropenia, perform a complete blood count (CBC) frequently during the first few months of therapy.
 In such patients, consider discontinuation of ABILIFY MAINTENA at the first sign of a clinically significant decline in WBC in the absence of other causative factors.

 Monitor patients with clinically significant neutropenia for fever or other symptoms or signs of infection and treat promptly if such symptoms or signs occur.
 Discontinue ABILIFY MAINTENA in patients with severe neutropenia (absolute neutrophil count < 1000/mm³) and follow their WBC counts until recovery.